- Red Lion

 119 High Street

-Dudley and South Staffordshire CAMRA Branch Club of the Year 2008-2020 and former National Club of the Year.
 Well-maintained, comfortable Club with unrivalled snooker facilities at the rear.
 There is a large projector screen which is used for major sporting fixtures (such as, national rugby and football tournaments).
 Drinks prices differ for members and non-members.
 Reservations are recommended for those wishing to eat.
-Large function room on the first floor with separate bar facilities.
+There is a large function room on the first floor with separate bar facilities.
+The vast range of cask beers is dominated by local and regional breweries and predominantly features best bitters and golden ales.

 - Manor House of Whittington